NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 $ huge_ctr --train <config>.json
 ```

 You'll need to create a configuration file in order to train with one-hot and multi-hot data.
 To load a particular snapshot, modify the `dense_model_file` and `sparse_model_file` files within the solver clause for that snapshot.
-For more information, see [Configuration File Setup](./configuration_file_setup.md) and [samples](../samples).
+For more information, see [Python Interface](./python_interface.md#about-hugectr-python-interface) and [samples](../samples).

 ## Core Features ##
 In addition to single node and full precision training, HugeCTR supports a variety of features including the following: